DataForGood-Norway/un_treaties_api/README.md

 We use Docker to deploy the API on [Heroku](https://dashboard.heroku.com/).

 * Build th Docker image: `docker build -t un-treaties-api:latest .`
-* Run the image locally: `docker run  -p 5000:5000 un-docker-test`
+* Run the image locally: `docker run  -p 5000:5000 un-treaties-api`

 You can check that the API runs on your local machine at this URL: